aj-staton/bus-protocols/README.md

 Wrote a software-defined implementation of SPI comunication which was tested by simulations in Verilator that created `*.vcd` (value change dump) files.
 These files were then sent to Sigrok to read.

 ## SPI (Multiple)
 This project is similar to the original SPI project.
-A bit-banged SPI transaction was used, but with two caveats:
+A bit-banged SPI transaction was still used, _but_ with two caveats:
   * An Streaming SPI transaction was added.
 This allowed for 1-128 bits to be read in a single transaction.
   * Unlike the other project, a 'write' SPI mode was needed.
 The goal was to read sensor data and write it to off-chip flash memory.